Internal RAM: General Information about RAM

 Random Access Memory is memory storage that if found in electronic devices such as computers.
-It hold data while the computer is on so that it can be quickly accessed by the CPU or (Central Processing Unit).
+It holds data while the computer is on so that it can be quickly accessed by the CPU or (Central Processing Unit).
 Ram is different from regular storage units such as Hard Disks, Solid State Drives, and Solid State Hybrid Drives.
 While these types of drives hold much permanent information, RAM holds temporary, yet important, information for the computer to receive.
 While using very minimal programs such as a browser or having a couple of programs open, a RAM is working so that it can load up small tasks like these.
 However when opening up bigger programs and more tabs for a computer to work harder the information is shifted from the RAM to other drives such as the hard disk.

 Technical Properties of RAM

 Generally, IRAM is composed of very high speed SRAM located alongside of the CPU.
 It acts similar to a CPU cache, but is software addressable.
 This saves transistors and power, and is potentially much faster, but forces programmers to specifically allocate it in order to benefit.
 In contrast, cache is invisible to the programmer.
 Associated with speed, the more RAM there is in the system, the faster the computer can run, because it allows the RAM to run more information through to the computer's (CPU).
 Not only does adding more RAM to a computer help it run faster, it helps boots up a computer immensely faster compared to booting up a system with less RAM.
 Another important factor of speed has to do with how fast transfer rate speeds are.
 For example a stick of RAM that has only 512 megabytes of transfer speed is too slow compared to a stick of RAM that has 16 gigabytes of transfer speeds.
 Not only does the transfer speeds depend of how fast a RAM can process information, the type of stick of RAM depends as well.
-For example, there are sticks that can be DDR3 and DDR4.
-Between these two models the DDR3 is a lot older and has slower speed compared to DDR4 which most computer run nowadays.
-Just recently, there was an announcement that a DDR5 stick of ram would be released sometime in 2020.
-The DDR5 ram would use less power and would have double the bandwidth compared to the DDR4 RAM.
+For example, there are sticks that can be used DDR3, DDR4 and DDR5.
+Between these three models the DDR3 is the oldest and has slower speed compared to DDR4 which most computer run nowadays DDR4 has a slower speed compared the DDR5 ram which uses less power and has double the bandwidth compared to the DDR4 RAM.